artonge/aalto/README.md

 - **Info**: Contains information about the environment and the reason of its state changes.
 We're not supposed to use this to train our system !

 ## Others
-- I can create environments, I did one for the [sudoku](https://github.com/artonge/gym-sudoku)
+- You can create environments, I did one for the [sudoku](https://github.com/artonge/gym-sudoku)
-- I can record results, upload them on there servers and share them with any one.
+- You can record results, upload them on there servers and share them with any one.

 ## Attempt to use the gym with Tensorflow
 I could not use the Gym as I had no knowledge on how to program machine learning systems, so I followed the tutorial of the Tensorflow library hoping to gain some.
 This tentative failed and Tensorflow seems to work with magic.